 What happened?
-Chase Sapphire Reserve®, that’s what, became the ‘it’ card when it launched three years ago (information about Sapphire Reserve is neither provided nor reviewed by Chase).
+Chase Sapphire Reserve®, that’s what, became the ‘it’ card when it launched nearly 5 years ago.
 At the outset everyone wanted one, and if they had fewer than 5 new cards in the last 24 months they were getting one.
 3 points per dollar on travel and dining and a Priority Pass was sexy.

 There’s no longer unlimited free guesting with the Priority Pass that comes with that card.
 And anecdotally talking to a lot of readers it has seemed much tougher to get the Sapphire Reserve over the last 18 months than it did wen the card first launched.

 Ultimately the better card between the two products is the one you can get approved for.
-Sapphire Reserve is a Visa Infinite, it has higher approval standards, and Chase revealed some fascinating data about Sapphire Reserve cardholders.
+Chase Sapphire Reserve® is a Visa Infinite, it has higher approval standards, and Chase revealed some fascinating data about Sapphire Reserve cardholders.

 Cardholders have an average income of $180,000 and an average credit score of 785.
 And that included the time when it seemed approval standards weren’t as tight.
 My guess is that income and credit score requirements skew on the higher side currently.

-Sapphire Preferred gives you 60,000 points after $4000 spend within 3 months which is the strongest personal rewards card bonus in the market.
+Sapphire Preferred gives you 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening, which is the strongest personal rewards card bonus in the market.

 Points from both cards transfer to: